-- Represent the postgraduate members of BAAL. - In liaison with the membership secretary encourage recruitment of new postgraduate BAAL members. - Organise the postgraduate Forum that takes place during the annual BAAL conference.
+- Represent the postgraduate members of BAAL and, where relevant, early career researchers (ECR). - In liaison with the membership secretary encourage recruitment of new postgraduate BAAL members. - Organise the postgraduate Forum that takes place during the annual BAAL conference.
 To maximise the use of the plenary speakers for the annual conference, the PG rep invites the speakers to give a talk (usually informal style talk) at the symposium/workshop.
-The theme and format of the forum can be chosen by the Coordinator using the theme of the Annual Conference and the BAAL Facebook group as sources for the theme. - Organise and help to publicise additional postgraduate research events throughout the year. - Maintain and develop as appropriate postgraduate networking media e.g. the current Facebook page.
+The theme and format of the forum can be chosen by the Coordinator using the theme of the Annual Conference and the BAAL Facebook group as sources for the theme. - Organise and help to publicise additional postgraduate research events throughout the year.
+This may include organising the BAAL Twitter series which, on a monthly basis, brings together academics with the ECR community. - Oversee the promotion of the AILA scholarship every other year and liaise with a subcommittee of the EC to select the winner. - Maintain and develop as appropriate postgraduate networking media e.g. the current Facebook page.
 Posts on the Facebook page can be obtained from the BAALmail and other departments, highlight any information that seems relevant to postgraduates and early careers (e.g. scholarship offers, jobs, etc.), and use the Facebook page to seek ideas about the postgraduate symposium/workshop for the conference. - In conjunction with a BAAL EC ordinary member draw up a short list and co-ordinate judges for the Richard Pemberton best postgraduate paper prize (awarded at the BAAL conference) see notes on p.2. - Attend the three Executive Committee (EC) meetings and the AGM and prepare reports for these as well as the online newsletter (the deadlines for these are January, May and September with precise dates and reminders sent by the secretary and newsletter editor respectively).
 See the website for samples of both types of report. - On monthly basis, the role involves keeping the Facebook page active by posting calls for papers, scholarship and job offers, as well as accepting requests to join the Facebook group and other queries from members.
-Participate actively in the EC activities and events such as review of applications and vote on issues. - Expenses: BAAL pays travel expenses for all three exec meetings and registration and accommodation costs for the BAAL conference and AGM (including the cost of an extra night's accommodation and annual executive dinner prior to the conference).
+Participate actively in the EC activities and events such as review of applications and vote on issues. - Where appropriate, assist in other EC tasks, e.g. reviewing entries for the BAAL book prize.

+- Expenses: BAAL pays travel expenses for all three exec meetings and registration and accommodation costs for the BAAL conference and AGM (including the cost of an extra night's accommodation and annual executive dinner prior to the conference).
 You need to complete a form from the treasurer and provide all receipts.
-Please try and book travel as far in advance as possible to reduce costs.

-Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications
+Please try and book travel as far in advance as possible to reduce costs. - Promote and sustain attention to equality, diversity, inclusion and fairness in all aspects of BAAL's activities and communications